 - 1. Call to order by the chairperson; - 2.
 Presentation of the violation (s); - 3.
 Response from the accused student, student group, or student organization to the violation (s).
 The accused may plead responsible, not responsible, or no plea. - 4.
 Presentation of the case against the accused, which may include testimony of witnesses and supporting information on the violation.
 The accused may ask questions of the witnesses. - 5.
 The accused may present a response which may include testimony of witnesses and supporting information. - 6.
 All witnesses will be called separately and may not hear each other's testimony. - 7.
-Examination and questioning by the hearing committee may follow any witness statement or information presented. - 8.
-The decision is reached by the Associate Vice President for Student Life and Dean of Students or designee (administrative hearing) or members of the Student Life Disciplinary Committee (student conduct committee hearing) as to whether the accused in "responsible" or "not responsible" for violating the Student Code of Conduct. - 9.
-If possible, the accused is usually informed in writing of the outcome (responsible or not responsible) of the hearing and sanctions within 48 hours after the hearing.
-In the event a decision cannot be made within 48 hours, the accused will be informed by the Associate Vice President for Student Life and Dean of Students or designee.
+Examination and questioning by the hearing committee may follow any witness statement or information presented.

+- 8. The decision is reached by the Associate Vice President for Student Affairs and Dean of Students or designee (administrative hearing) or members of the Student Affairs Disciplinary Committee (student conduct committee hearing) as to whether the accused in "responsible" or "not responsible" for violating the Student Code of Conduct. - 9.
+If possible, the accused is usually informed in writing of the outcome (responsible or not responsible) of the hearing and sanctions within three (3) business days after the hearing.
+In the event a decision cannot be made within three (3) business days, the accused will be informed by the Associate Vice President for Student Affairs and Dean of Students or designee.

-JUDICIAL SANCTIONS TERMS AND DEFINITIONS
+STUDENT CONDUCT TERMS AND DEFINITIONS

-The following sanctions will be imposed upon any student, student group, or student organization found to have violated the Student Code of Conduct:
+The following sanctions may be imposed upon any student, student group, or student organization found to have violated the Student Code of Conduct:

 COMMUNITY SERVICE.
-A sanction imposed upon a student as a result of a violation of the Student or Codes of Conduct.
-Service is provided by the student to a specific on-campus or off-campus area or department of the University for a specific amount of hours as imposed by the Associate Vice President for Student Life and Dean of Students or designee.
+A sanction imposed upon a student as a result of a violation of the Student Code of Conduct.
+Service is provided by the student to a specific on-campus or off-campus area or department of the University for a specific amount of hours as imposed by the Associate Vice President for Student Affairs and Dean of Students or designee.
 Monetary compensation is not provided.
-NOTE: Failure to complete required community service within the allotted time frame will result in the student receiving a disciplinary hold on his/her student account and/or suspension from the University.
+NOTE: Community Service hours completed to satisfy a student conduct sanction will not count toward the community service hours required for graduation.

 COUNSELING CONSULTATION.
-Referral for consultation for alcohol/drug counseling, general mental health assistance, anger management, or other counseling issues deemed necessary by the Associate Vice President for Student Life and Dean of Students or designee with the Latasha Norman Center for Counseling and Disability Services or outside agency/organization.
+Referral for consultation for alcohol/drug counseling, general mental health assistance, anger management, or other counseling issues deemed necessary by the Associate Vice President for Student Affairs and Dean of Students or designee with the Latasha Norman Center for Counseling and Disability Services or outside agency/organization.
 Students must follow through with consultation and provide official documentation on letterhead for the agency/organization verifying completion of requirements.

 EDUCATIONAL ASSIGNMENTS.
 Based on the nature of the offense, students may be required to complete a research assignment on a topic related to the offense committed.
 The research assignment must be typed, completed and submitted by the deadline specified.
 It must be thorough, comprehensive, and scholarly.
-The completed project must also conform to other specifications that may be given by the Associate Vice President for Student Life and Dean of Students or designee.
-NOTE: Failure to comply with the terms of this sanction will result in interim suspension from the University until all matters are agreed upon by the student and the appropriate official or all requirements have been completed.
+The completed project must also conform to other specifications that may be given by the Associate Vice President for Student Affairs and Dean of Students or designee.